JavaMuller/hive-test-harness/README.md

 EY Hive Performance POC
 ===========

 NOTE:  This POC requires Java and Maven.
 It is most easily executed from IntelliJ.
-If you want to use some other shitty IDE, first take a long hard look at yourself in the mirror and reflect on your life choices.

 This POC is a simple SpringBoot application.
 The entry point is `Application.java`.
 Once Spring has fully started, the `run(String... args)` method of `RunTest.java` is called.